Get in touch: hello@totalbalance.com.au

 Join Kate as she facilitates the engaging Guided Autobiography method to help you uncover and make sense of your life stories.

+This is a program that will improve your self-awareness, give you insight into who you are and open renewed perspectives about your life experiences.
 Awaken your innate creativity and reconnect with memories in a meaningful and therapeutic way.
 In these classes you’ll be introduced to authentic conversation, thought-provoking questions, helpful writing techniques, inspiring videos, and easy writing exercises.

 Each week we’ll explore a simple theme such as life branches, your life’s work, family, health etc. The topics will help you approach your personal stories with a renewed sense of openness and curiosity.
 Through the writing process, you’ll discover new insights as you craft a series of stories that are entirely your own.

-No previous writing experience required.
+No previous writing experience required – everyone is welcome.

 Older woman writing a life story on a green typewriter in front of bookcases.